riffnshred/nhl-led-scoreboard/README.md

 ### Software Installation
 #### Raspbian Buster Lite

-To be sure that you have the best performance possible, this project require Raspbian Buster Lite. this version does not have a GUI which allow the Pi to dedicate as much resource as possible to the scoreboard.
+To be sure that you have the best performance possible, this project requires Raspbian Buster Lite.
+This version does not have a GUI which allows the Pi to dedicate as much resource as possible to the scoreboard.

 ![scoreboard demo](assets/images/raspbian_buster_lite.png)

-Fallow these instructions to install Raspbian Buster Lite on your Raspberry Pi and once you are up and running comeback to this page.
+Follow these instructions to install Raspbian Buster Lite on your Raspberry Pi and once you are up and running comeback to this page.

 [Raspbian Buster Lite Installation](https://medium.com/@danidudas/install-raspbian-jessie-lite-and-setup-wi-fi-without-access-to-command-line-or-using-the-network-97f065af722e)